Eziclip

 Drop as many as you like — they compress in your browser, then download as one zip.

-Eziclip is a free, in-browser bulk image compressor: drop many JPG, PNG or WebP files at once, pick Small, Balanced or High, compare original vs compressed side by side, and download them all as a single zip.
-Everything runs on your own device — nothing is uploaded, there's no watermark and no sign-up.
-Unlike TinyPNG (free-tier file limits) or cloud compressors that upload your images, Eziclip compresses locally with no caps.
+Eziclip is a free, in-browser bulk image compressor and converter: drop many JPG, PNG, WebP or AVIF files at once, choose a compression level and an output format per file, compare original vs result side by side, and download them all as a single zip.
+It's a web app that runs in your browser, with no watermark and no sign-up.
+Convert PNG to WebP, JPG to WebP, PNG to JPG or anything to AVIF (where your browser can encode it, e.g. Chrome), or just re-compress in the same format.
+Unlike TinyPNG (free-tier file limits) or cloud converters that upload your images, Eziclip works in the browser with no caps.

-Eziclip compresses in bulk, entirely in your browser.
-Drop dozens of JPG, PNG or WebP files, pick a level, and every one is re-encoded on your own device.
-When you're done, download them as a single zip — no upload, no watermark, no per-file limit.
+Eziclip does both in bulk, entirely in your browser.
+Drop dozens of JPG, PNG, WebP or AVIF files, pick a level and the output format you want, and every one is re-encoded right there.
+When you're done, download them as a single zip — no watermark, no per-file limit.

 Pick a level, see the result before you save

-Three levels cover the common cases: Small for the smallest file, Balanced for the best size-to-quality trade, and High to keep almost all the detail.
-Small and Balanced also cap very large images to a sensible size, which is where most of the saving comes from.
+Three levels cover the common cases: Strong for the smallest file, Medium for the best size-to-quality trade, and Light to keep almost all the detail.
+Strong and Medium also cap very large images to a sensible size, which is where most of the saving comes from.

-Each file shows its before and after size and the percent saved, and a draggable split-screen compare lets you wipe between the original and the compressed version so you can check the quality before you download.
-Choose JPG for photos or WebP for the smallest files at the same quality.
+Each file shows its before and after size and the percent saved, and a draggable split-screen compare lets you wipe between the original and the result so you can check quality before you download.
+Choose JPG for universal photos, WebP for the smallest file at the same quality, PNG for lossless, or AVIF where your browser supports it.

-Cloud compressors upload every image to a server to process it.
-For screenshots, client work, IDs or anything private, that's a real exposure.
-Eziclip never uploads: the compression runs in your browser using the same image encoders the browser already ships, so your files never leave your device.
+Cloud compressors and converters send every image to a server to process it.
+Eziclip works differently: the work runs in your browser using the same image encoders the browser already ships, so it's a web app rather than an upload-and-wait service.

-That's also why it's free with no caps.
-There's no per-image cost to us because there's no server doing the work — so there's no file count limit, no queue, and no watermark on the result.
+That's also why it's free with no caps — no file count limit, no queue, and no watermark on the result.

 Free, no watermark, no sign-up

-Every level and every download is free, for everyone — no account, no watermark on the images, no paywall at the zip.
+Every level, every conversion and every download is free, for everyone — no account, no watermark on the images, no paywall at the zip.
 Like every Eziclip tool, it's funded by optional support, not by holding your files hostage.

 How to compress images in your browser